LaunchCodeEducation/java-web-development/docs/_sources/assignments/tech-jobs-console.rst.txt

        ...
    ]

 If you look at ``loadData`` you’ll see a lot of unfamiliar code.
-Kathy wrote this essential piece of code for you, and while you won’t have to modify it, it will be useful to have an idea of how it works.
+Blake wrote this essential piece of code for you, and while you won’t have to modify it, it will be useful to have an idea of how it works.
 Read through the code until you feel like you can describe its functionality